reach-sh/reach-lang/docs-vue/src/workshop-hash-lock.md

 XXX (drstep-dd-datatype-mn)

-After deciding those things, you should think about how the program will be provided this values.
+After deciding those things, you should think about how the program will be provided these values.
 In other words:

 + What participant interact interface will each participant use?